bytecodealliance/bytecodealliance.org/_posts/2026-01-22-ten-years-of-webassembly-a-retrospective.md

 JF Bastien was on the Chrome team at the time, where he helped finalize the Armv7 version of NaCl.
 According to Bastien, NaCl was a secure sandbox, but it wasn't portable, and didn't "fully respect the ethos of the web."

-NaCl and PNaCl used an out-of-process isolation model, which effectively required asynchronous calls.
-This simplified the security model, but posed challenges for interoperability with JavaScript, and required consensus-building on new APIs for functionality like graphics, audio, and networking.
+PNaCl placed untrusted code in a separate process from the rest of a web page and its JavaScript&mdash;a reasonable choice for sandboxing, but one that made it difficult for JavaScript to call PNaCl code or vice versa.
+The connection between PNaCl and the rest of the browser relied on message passing, which required an entirely separate API surface for graphics, audio, and networking.
+It also forced asynchrony as a programming model, a huge lift to execute successfully.
+This created obstacles to broader adoption.
 If PNaCl was going to serve as the basis for a multi-browser approach to native code on the web, what standards body would govern the APIs?

 Asm.js took a different approach, which Dan Gohman&mdash;then at Mozilla&mdash;describes as a "trusted call stack," where compiled code and JavaScript could share the same stack.